 - Whale Regatta

 - Meet Our Vessels

 - Maui Weather

 Pacific Whale Foundation's research labs are located at our headquarters on Maui, overlooking Ma'alaea Bay.
 Our labs hold our library of more than 6,000 individually identified marine mammals, including humpback whales, false killer whales and dolphins.
 Ongoing analysis of new photoidentification data takes place in our labs year-round.

 Our offices are also located just footsteps away from Ma'alaea Harbor, the departure point for many of Pacific Whale Foundation's ecotours.
 With our Whale & Dolphin Tracker Program, we are able to gather data from all of our vessels' sightings of whales and dolphins.

 Our current research studies in Hawaii include the following.
 (Please click on the name of the study to review additional details.)

-To understand year-round distribution of odontocetes (toothed whales and dolphins) in the four island region of Maui County using historical data collected by Pacific Whale Foundation's eco-tour vessels during regular operations.
+To understand year-round distribution of odontocetes (toothed whales and dolphins) in the four island region of Maui using historical data collected by Pacific Whale Foundation's eco-tour vessels during regular operations.